B0nk3rZ/elasticprtg/README.md

 This script uses the data returned by Elasticsearch when you do a call to http://{ESNODEIP}:9200/_cluster/health and turns each key/value pair into a channel inside a PRTG sensor

 You need to install the requests module to the python instance that comes with PRTG.
-The easiest way to do this is to install pip.
+The easiest way to do this is to use pip.

-  1. Download the get-pip.py file from here: https://pip.pypa.io/en/stable/installing/
-  2. Open cmd as admin and run: C:\Program Files (x86)\PRTG Network Monitor\Python34\python.exe [path to file]\get-pip.py
+Open cmd as admin and run: C:\Program Files (x86)\PRTG Network Monitor\python\python.exe -m pip install requests
-  3. You can then run C:\Program Files (x86)\PRTG Network Monitor\Python34\Scripts\pip.exe install requests

 Once installed, paste the elasticprtg.py file to the custom sensors directory on the PRTG machine that will be doing the query.
 If you have remote probes, it will have to be on those machines.
 The custom sensor directory is found here:
 C:\Program Files (x86)\PRTG Network Monitor\Custom Sensors\python